Jean Multon: Biography

 Multon, after having taken refuge in North Africa in the spring of 1944, was able to join in the Liberation Army and took part in the landing in Provence.
 Arrested on Feb.
 7, 1945, he was sentenced to death and shot at Fort Montrouge on September 10, 1946.

-Compared to that of Dunker, the execution of Multon, who nevertheless played a central role in the arrest of several leaders of the Resistance, was rather quickly.
-Some will be surprised and regret that, by this, the trial of Multon and Hardy were separate.
+Compared to that of Dunker, the execution of Multon, who nevertheless played a central role in the arrest of several leaders of the Resistance, took place quickly.
+The trials of Multon and Hardy were separate.

 Film

 In the TV film Jean Moulin by Yves Boisset (2002), the role of Lunel (pseudonym of Jean Multon) was played by François Négret.